choptop84/abyssbox-source/README.md

 Of course your command directory won't look exactly like this, but for me all my source code is contained inside of github-choptop84-abyssbox~!

-once your command directory leads to your source code, then it's suggested but not required to make a dupe of your mod.
+Once your command directory leads to your source code, then it's suggested but not required to make a dupe of your mod.
 ```git clone https://github.com/ultraabox/ultrabox_typescript```
 Especially if you're making big changes, if you make a big change to the code but it doesn't work.
 You'll need a failsafe for when that eventuallity comes, if you didn't clone your code, then it's possible that your broken code isn't going to be easily removed by any means!